ClearCalcs/custom-diagram-boilerplate/docs/interactive-diagram-rendering.md

 ## Rendering based on Viewport Width

-Diagrams may be rendered in column widths between 380 to 800 px, or in Lightbox mode covering the full viewport of the user.
+Diagrams may be rendered in column widths between 380 to 800 px, or in full screen covering the full viewport of the user.

-Techniques for rendering size and position for larger viewport widths are provided in [Global Capabilities: Lightbox](/global-capabilities?id=lightbox).
+Techniques for rendering size and position for larger viewport widths are provided in [Global Capabilities: Full Screen](/global-capabilities?id=full-screen).